A market impact game under transient price impact: Introduction

 In addition, numerical simulations will exhibit some rather striking properties of equilibrium strategies.
 They reveal, for instance, that the expected costs of both agents can be a \emph{decreasing} function of $\theta\in[0,\theta_0]$ when trading speed is sufficiently high.
 As a result, both agents can carry out their respective trades at a \emph{lower cost} when there are transaction costs, compared to the situation without transaction costs.
 Even more interesting is the behavior of the costs as a function of the trading frequency.
 We will see that, for $\theta=\theta^*$, a higher trading speed can \emph{decrease} expected trading costs, whereas the costs typically \emph{increase} for sufficiently small $\theta$.
 In particular the latter effect is surprising, because at first glance a higher trading frequency suggests that one has greater flexibility in the choice of a strategy and hence can become more cost efficient.
-So why are the costs then increasing in $N$?
+So why are the costs then increasing in the trading frequency?
 We will argue that the intuitive reason for this effect is that a higher trading frequency results in greater possibilities for predatory trading by the competitor and thus requires taking additional measures of protection against predatory trading.
+Some of these numerical observations have meanwhile been derived mathematically in our follow-up paper~\cite{SchiedStrehleZhang}, which has E.~Strehle as additional coauthor.